 Have you considered what is important when preparing for a job interview?

 60% of candidates spend as little as four hours preparing for an interview.
-Whereas the top candidates spend 10 hours or more on their pre-interview preparation.
+At the same time, the top candidates spend 10 hours or more on their pre-interview preparation.

 Why prepare for a job interview?